GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ![Failed and Rate Limited]({{site.baseurl}}/images/verify-info-rate-limited.png)

-## Social security number verification rate limiter
+## Social Security number rate limiter
 ### Description
-This is the rate limiter for SSN verification.
+This is a rate limiter specifically to prevent multiple users from using the same SSN.
 It is referred to in code via `:proof_ssn` and the `RateLimiter` class.

 By default, an SSN is allowed 10 attempts in 60 minutes, across any number of users.
 The discriminator for this rate limiter is the SSN,